Paul O. Husting

 Paul Oscar Adolph Husting (April 25, 1866 – October 21, 1917) was an American lawyer and Democratic politician from Mayville, Wisconsin.
-He was the first popularly-elected United States Senator from Wisconsin, serving from 1915 until his death in 1917.
+He was the first popularly-elected United States senator from Wisconsin, serving from 1915 until his death in 1917.
 He previously served eight years in the Wisconsin Senate, representing Dodge County, and was district attorney for four years.
 He was a grandson of Solomon Juneau, the founder of Milwaukee.

+Husting is the last Senator of this seat to date who did not lose reelection or renomination.

 Background and early career

 Husting was born April 25, 1866, in Fond du Lac, Wisconsin.
 Husting moved with his parents to Mayville, Wisconsin, in 1876, where he received a common school education.
 From the age of 17 years, he became successively a retail clerk in a general store, a railway postal clerk, a mailing clerk in the Wisconsin State Prison at Waupun, and assistant bookkeeper in the office of the Secretary of State of Wisconsin under Thomas J. Cunningham.

 Husting entered the University of Wisconsin Law School, passed the state bar examination, and was admitted to the bar in 1895.
 He initially practiced law in Mayville by himself, but in 1897 associated himself with C. W. Lamoreux until the latter was elected judge, upon which the firm of Husting & Brother was formed.